Staging and grading of breast cancer

 What is staging and grading?

-Your specialist doctor needs certain information about the cancer to advise you on the best treatment for you.
+Your cancer doctor needs certain information about the cancer to advise on the best treatment for you.
 This includes:

-• whether the cancer has receptors (proteins) for hormones or a protein called HER2.
+- whether the cancer has receptors for hormones or a protein called HER2.

-This information comes from the results of all the tests you have had, including:
+This information comes from the results of the tests you have had, including:

-• other tests that were done on the cells.
+- other tests done on the cancer cells.

-Your specialist doctor and nurse will talk to you about this.
-They will explain how it helps you and your doctor decide on your treatment plan.
+Your cancer doctor and nurse will explain the results of the tests and what they mean.
+Together you and your doctor decide on your treatment plan.

 We understand that waiting to know the stage and grade of your cancer can be a worrying time.
 We're here if you need someone to talk to.
 You can: